How Much Does a Concrete Driveway Cost in Cincinnati in 2026?

 High-end custom decorative: $20 to $25+ per square foot for multi-pattern, multi-color, hand-detailed work.

 Cincinnati pricing tracks closely with that range when patterns stay simple and color counts stay low.
 Add a second accent color or a hand-tooled border pattern, and the number climbs.
+Viking Concrete's stamped and decorative concrete service covers the full pattern catalog and color palette options for homeowners shopping the decorative end of the market.

 What Drives Cincinnati Concrete Prices Up